-Our Sri Lanka travel plan was designed as a 21-day rollicking rollercoaster of a ride to the World’s End and beyond.
-It promised to be an eventful trip, with all content published from my tiny Samsung smartphone.
+Our Sri Lanka travel plan comprised a 21-day rollicking rollercoaster of a ride to the World’s End and beyond, taking in the Central Highlands and the South Coast.
+It promised to be an eventful trip, with all content published from a tiny Samsung smartphone.

 Our idea was to choose a circular route which would give us the chance to spend between 1-3 nights in a select number of destinations.

-We narrowed our choices to a set of 9 destinations that could be combined into an interesting and viable route:
+We narrowed our choices to a set of 9 destinations that could be combined into a diverse and viable route:

 1. Colombo to Negombo